 The former is easily shown with what I’m calling the tried and tested ‘brochure’ method (see above) and the craftsmanship is often painstakingly showcased through high quality close-ups of interiors and features.

-Bugatti goes further weaving its key execs and creatives into the content and amongst the cars, all shot like they’re in the likes of GQ.
+We’ve also seen Bugatti weaving its key execs and creatives into the content and amongst the cars.

 Of all the brands, Bugatti has the most artistically crafted feed, often using a three-square distribution technique to give a more qualitative look to the feed.